top of page

 The Klahoose Nation supports sustainable forestry, aquaculture, and an expanding tourism portfolio.
 Visitors can now explore this resplendent region like never before as they experience the Klahoose Coastal Adventures Grizzly Bear viewing and lodge at the Klahoose Wilderness Resort.
 True to their legacy, both operators are fully committed to continue protecting the environment, its wildlife, and natural resources for all future generations.

-Their investment is committed to the preservation, conservation, and protection of our ocean, wilderness, marine, and terrestrial life as well as the local community by purchasing locally, employing Indigenous staff and partner with local artists.
+Their investment is committed to the preservation, conservation, and protection of our ocean, wilderness, marine, and terrestrial life as well as the local community by purchasing locally, employing Indigenous staff, and partnering with local artists.

 Klahoose Wilderness Resort has signed the Sustainable Tourism 2030 Pledge, to demonstrate our commitment to improving the sustainability performance of our business between now and 2030.